skuperuser/game2server/README.md

 # alpinecraft
-easily turns a (game) server into a general-purpose linux server using proot.
+Easily turns a (game) server into a general-purpose linux server using proot.

+## Why?
+This project was made because I wanted to run a game on my cloud-hosted server but couldn't, as i was stuck in some docker environment with limited tools available and no package manager.

+## How Does It Work?
+Alpinecraft leverages proot, a user-space implementation of chroot, to create **a lightweight Linux environment** within the (game) server.
+This allows you to install and run additional software, turning your game server into a  Linux server capable of hosting a variety of applications beyond just what you bought it for.
 ![readme-image](readme-image.png)

-## To use this 'jailbreak', follow these steps:
+## To change your environment, follow these steps:
  1. Stop your server.

  2. Take a look at your server's startup args.